scrapinghub/web-poet/docs/advanced/fields.rst

 Error prevention
 ~~~~~~~~~~~~~~~~

-Item classes play particularly well with the
+Item Classes play particularly well with the
 :func:`@field <web_poet.fields.field>` decorator, preventing some of the errors,
 which may happen if results are plain "dicts".